Aki0x137/Obsidian-Backups/Rust Notes/Ownership & Borrowing.md

 ```

 - Rules:
-	1. You can have either one mutable reference or any number of immutable references.
+	1. At any given time, You can have either:
+		- one mutable reference, or
+		- any number of immutable references.
 	2. References must always be valid.